OS/2: 2001–2006: Discontinuation and end-of-life

-Third-party development
+2001–present: Third-party development

 After IBM discontinued development of OS/2, various third parties approached IBM to take over future development of the operating system.
 The OS/2 software vendor Stardock made such a proposal to IBM in 1999, but it was not followed through by the company.
 Serenity Systems succeeded in negotiating an agreement with IBM, and began reselling OS/2 as eComStation in 2001. eComStation is now sold by XEU.com, the most recent version (2.1) was released in 2011.
 In 2015, Arca Noae, LLC announced that they had secured an agreement with IBM to resell OS/2.
 They released the first version of their OS/2-based operating system in 2017 as ArcaOS.
-As of 2021, there have been multiple releases of ArcaOS, and it remains under active development.
+As of 2023, there have been multiple releases of ArcaOS, and it remains under active development.

 Petitions for open source

 Many people hoped that IBM would release OS/2 or a significant part of it as open source.
 Petitions were held in 2005 and 2007, but IBM refused them, citing legal and technical reasons.
 It is unlikely that the entire OS will be open at any point in the future because it contains third-party code to which IBM does not have copyright, and much of this code is from Microsoft.
 IBM also once engaged in a technology transfer with Commodore, licensing Amiga technology for OS/2 2.0 and above, in exchange for the REXX scripting language.
 This means that OS/2 may have some code that was not written by IBM, which can therefore prevent the OS from being re-announced as open-sourced in the future.
 On the other hand, IBM donated Object REXX for Windows and OS/2 to the Open Object REXX project maintained by the REXX Language Association on SourceForge.

 There was a petition, arranged by OS2World, to open parts of the OS.
 Open source operating systems such as Linux have already profited from OS/2 indirectly through IBM's release of the improved JFS file system, which was ported from the OS/2 code base.
 As IBM didn't release the source of the OS/2 JFS driver, developers ported the Linux driver back to eComStation and added the functionality to boot from a JFS partition.
 This new JFS driver has been integrated into eComStation v2.0, and later into ArcaOS 5.0.